alexjvr1/AriciaAgestis_PopGenMS/6b_OutlierLoci_TranslateToScaffolds.md

 # Converting bayescan results to Loci

+ddRAD loci were sequenced from 300-450bp insert sizes with 150bp PE reads.
+So we can definitely reconstruct haplotypes with 300-450bp sequences.

+But can we create longer haplotypes?

+## Linked loci

 We're extracting 10kb around each SNP or SNP region identified as outliers to create independent loci for a haplotype network

 ```